imguest24897-alt/FNF-PsychEngine-Remastered/assets/readme.txt

 Q: What's the "translations" folder for?
 A: This is where I've put the Portuguese translation in, you can also set up other languages inside it easily, You can turn off languages by deleting the line with "TRANSLATIONS_ALLOWED" inside Project.xml

+--- FNF PSYCH ENGINE REMASTERED INFO ---
+Remember to download a release from original repo and put everything from assets/shared into the source of remaster at the same directory (assets/shared).
+Q&A:

+Q: Why should I do that?
+A: Because everything in assets/shared is .gitignore'd.